 While using Excel for educational or business purposes, drawing flowchart is a too common task.
 There are smart ways in Excel to do it, especially Excel has a lot of customization by which we can format the flowchart as we want.
 This article will provide you with 2 quick methods to make a yes-no flowchart in excel with sharp steps.

-2 Ways to Make a Yes No Flowchart in Excel
+How to Make a Yes No Flowchart in Excel: 2 Useful Ways

 1. Insert Shapes to Make a Yes No Flowchart in Excel